roddhjav/apparmor.d/docs/full-system-policy.md

 - Desktop environment must be explicitly supported, your UI will not start otherwise.
 Again, it is a **feature**.
 - FSP mode will run unknown user application into the `default` profile.
 It might be enough for your application.
 If not you have to make a profile for it.
 - In FSP mode, all sandbox managers **must** have a profile.
 Then user sandboxed applications (flatpak, snap, etc) will work as expected.
+- PID 1 is the last program that should be confined.
+It does not make sense to confine only PID.
+All other programs must be confined first.

 ## Installation